C2FO/vfs/docs/utils.md

 ```go
 func (a Authority) Port() uint16
 ```
-Port returns teh port portion of an authority
+Port returns the port portion of an authority

 #### func (Authority) String